Monday

 Group 4: poems returned, with corrections and provisional grades.

-Remember, as you work on your poetry portfolios, that only the two completed exercises have to follow the instructions exactly.
-(Please remember to specify which exercises it was you did).
+Remember, as you work on your poetry portfolios, that only the completed exercise has to follow the instructions exactly.
+(Please remember to specify which exercise it was you did).

-Your class poem and your new poem do not have to be based on exercises, though they can be if you wish.
+Your revised class poem does not have to be based on an exercise, though it can be if you wish.

 Next week: